 Stakeholder Group Role or Involvement Internal Stakeholders Elected Council Custodian of the asset, with Councillors representing the residents and setting strategic direction as per the Corporate & Operational Plans.
 Executive Team To ensure that the Asset Management policy and strategy are being implemented as adopted, and to ensure that long-term financial needs to sustain the assets for the services they deliver are advised to Council for its strategic & financial planning processes.
-Managers of the various Transport assets As the designated Strategic Custodian of Transport assets, responsible for the overall management of the assets from planning, design, maintenance, capital works and monitoring and updating the plan and ensuring its outcomes are realised to achieve the levels of service being required from utilisation of the assets; Engineering Department Maintaining Council's asset registers and performing strategic predictive modelling analysis works to inform Council's Long Term Financial Plans and Capital Works Program.
+Manager of Bridge assets As the designated Strategic Custodian of bridge assets, responsible for the overall management of the assets from planning, design, maintenance, capital works and monitoring and updating the plan and

+Stakeholder Group Role or Involvement ensuring its outcomes are realised to achieve the levels of service being required from utilisation of the assets; Engineering Department Maintaining Council's asset registers and performing strategic predictive modelling analysis works to inform Council's Long Term Financial Plans and Capital Works Program.
 Responsible for coordinating the development and implementation of asset management processes and frameworks within the Council.
 Finance Department Ensuring that the asset valuations are accurate.
 Development of supporting policies such as capitalisation and depreciation.
 Preparation of asset sustainability and financial reports incorporating asset depreciation in compliance with current Australian accounting standards, AM, GIS support and admin.
 Maintenance Department (Internal) To ensure provision of the required/agreed level of maintenance services for asset components.
 Information Technology Managers To ensure that the relevant IT systems are functioning and that any data within the systems are secure, and its integrity is not compromised.
 Risk Managers To ensure that risk management practices are conducted as per Council policy and assist operations managers with advice on risk issues.
-Internal Auditors To ensure that appropriate policy practices are carried out and to advise and assist in improvements External Stakeholders Community General users of the various transport assets.
+Internal Auditors To ensure that appropriate policy practices are carried out and to advise and assist in improvements External Stakeholders Community General users of bridges.
 Community User Groups Users of transport network that have been dedicated to the provision of a specific service (e.g. Cyclists, Heavy vehicles and local groups).
-Maintenance Personnel (contractors) To ensure provision of the required/agreed level of maintenance services for asset components.

-Stakeholder Group Role or Involvement Utility Service Providers Agencies that provide utility services such as electricity, gas, water, sewerage and telecommunications necessary to facilitate services and typically constructed/located within the road reserve.
-State & Federal Government Depts Periodic provision of advice, instruction and support funding to assist with management of the transport network.
+Service Providers Those external bodies or agencies that provide services to the community utilising council owned Bridges Maintenance Personnel (contractors) To ensure provision of the required/agreed level of maintenance services for asset components.
+Utility Service Providers Agencies that provide utility services such as electricity, gas, water, sewerage and telecommunications necessary to facilitate services from Bridges.
+State & Federal Government Depts Periodic provision of advice, instruction and support funding to assist with management of bridges.
 Council's Insurer Insurance and risk management issues.
+Table 9 - Kev Stakeholders